usegalaxy-eu/website/index-phage.md

 ## Phage Annotation Pipeline
 The latest robust structural annotation workflow and functional annotation workflow are available under Shared Data > Workflows.

+## Apollo annotator
+The Phage Galaxy is connected to Apollo via the Apollo Bridge tools, which allow Galaxy to read and write data in the Apollo instance that is also hosted by usegalaxy.eu.
+Apollo can be accessed from within Galaxy or directly via <a href="https://usegalaxy.eu/apollo">this link</a>.
+You must be logged in to usegalaxy.eu to use Apollo.

 ## Tutorials list
 Our training material in Galaxy Tranining Network format are tailored specifically to phage analysis, including identification of introns and lysis genes.
 We also have a user FAQ that answers questions about Galaxy and Apollo usage for phage annotation.